Daryltp/packer-vmware-vagrant-trusty/README.md

 A Vagrant user will be added to the image with sudo access.
 The Vagrant user uses the standard insecure keys for authentication, these can be found [here](https://github.com/mitchellh/vagrant/tree/master/keys).
 On first "Vagrant Up" this key will be replaced with a secure key.

 ###VMware
+This section will download the stated ubuntu-14 iso and create an ovf file.
+It will then prompt you for your vCloud credentials and upload the OVF as a vApp template into the `Packer` catalog.
+*** PLEASE NOTE IF YOU WANT VCLOUD-TOOLS TO BUILD NEW VMS USING THIS NEW TEMPLATE YOU MUST UPDATE THE "VAPP-TEMPLATE-NAME" ACHOR IN THE VCLOUD-TOOLS-CONFIGURATION TO THE NAME OF THIS BUILD ***

 ####To Run
 The buildVMware.sh script will clean up any artifacts from previous runs, zipping and versioning the .ovf and .vmdk files and start from scratch.